milesChild/image-processing/ImageProcessing/USEME.md

 ***

+## GUI Interactions for Use
+- Each command in the GUI can be accessed by simply clicking on the button in the GUI.
+By clicking the button, each command will be applied to the image.
+There are only five exceptions:
+- Load and save buttons each present a pop-up file selector window that allows the user to load and save in an image of their choice
+- Brighten, dim, and downscale each present a pop-up user input window so the user can choose what value to brighten, dim, or downscale the image by

 ## Command Instructions for Use

 Commands can be made either as string commands made interactively with the program using the ImageProcessingMain class or as commands made in a text file that can be passed into the ImageProcessingMain class.